lrns/opera-gcal-sd/README.markdown

 * ...

 ## Limitation
-* Notifications (alerts) are not possible due to limitation of Opera Extension API
+* Notifications (alerts) are not possible due to limitations of Opera Extension API
 * Syncing Tasks from Google Calendar is not possible because of limitations of Google Calendar Data API

 ## Changelog
+* 2.3 - Czech translation, more debug options
 * 2.2 - option to change language independently from browser's language.
 Turkish translation
 * 2.1 - localisation implemented.
 Dutch and Lithuanian translations added.
 * 2.0 - selective sync; a lot of customisation options: colours, date format, timezone, font size, do not wrap long event titles, show today's passed events, show the end time of an event; custom Speed Dial title